oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

     * a Binary instance MUST be considered invalid if its number of bytes is less than *minv* or greater than *maxv*.
     * a String instance MUST be considered invalid if its number of characters is less than *minv* or greater than *maxv*.
     * an Array, ArrayOf, Map, MapOf, or Record instance MUST be considered invalid if its number of elements is less than *minv* or greater than *maxv*.

-* For Integer and Number types:
+* For Integer types:
     * if *minv* is present, an instance MUST be considered invalid if its value is less than *minv*.
     * if *maxv* is present, an instance MUST be considered invalid if its value is greater than *maxv*.
+* For Number types:
+    * if *minf* is present, an instance MUST be considered invalid if its value is less than *minf*.
+    * if *maxf* is present, an instance MUST be considered invalid if its value is greater than *maxf*.

 #### 3.2.1.8 Unique Values
 The *unique* option specifies that values in an array must not be repeated.